rosenbjerg/RHttpServer.CSharp/README.md

 ## The .ecs file format
-The .ecs file format is merely an extension used for html pages with ecs-tags. ecs-tags have the form <%TAG%>, so if i wanted a tag named 'foo' on my page, so that it could be replaced later, the tag would look like this: <%foo%>.
+The .ecs file format is merely an extension used for html pages with ecs-tags.

-You can also embed files containing page content, like a header, or a footer.
+#### Tags

-An ecs tag for a file have the following format: <¤PATH¤>.
+- <%foo%> will get replaced with the text data in the RenderParams object passed to the renderer

-The PATH should either be relative to the server executable, or the full path of the file.
+- <%=foo=%> will get replaced with a HTML encoded version of the text data in the RenderParams object passed to the renderer

-PATH example using relative path: <¤./public/header.html¤>.
+- <¤files/style.css¤> will get replaced with the content of the file with the specified path.
+Must be absolute or relative to the server executable.
+Only html, ecs, js, css and txt is supported for now, but if you have a good reason to include another filetype, please create an issue regarding that.

-- The file extension is enforced by the default page renderer to avoid confusion with regular html files without tags.
+The file extension is enforced by the default page renderer to avoid confusion with regular html files without tags.

-- The format is inspired by the ejs format, though you cannot embed JavaScript or C# for that matter, in the pages.
+The format is inspired by the ejs format, though you cannot embed JavaScript or C# for that matter, in the pages.

 This was chosen because i did NOT like the idea behind it.

 Embed your dynamic content using RenderParams instead of embedding the code for generation of the content in the html.
-Please, separation of concerns.

 ## Why?